CoolDotty/urban-fiesta/README.md

 4.  decrypt the encrypted string via a simple button labeled "decrypt"
 5.  display the decrypted string

-**Be sure to `yarn add` the XQ Javascript SDK to the project.
+**Be sure to add the XQ Javascript SDK to the project via `yarn add`.
 This is the only required dependency not included with this project boilerplate.**

 Before using any of the services from the XQ Javscript SDK, you will need to ensure to either use [Authorize](https://github.com/xqmsg/jssdk-core#authorization) _or_ [AuthorizeAlias](https://github.com/xqmsg/jssdk-core#connect-to-an-alias-account).
 The differences between the two are as follows: